 3 3/4 cups sugar

 1 2/3 cups flour

-Preheat oven to 375º.
+For these homemade brownies, preheat oven to 375º.
 Line 9 x 13 inch pan with non-stick foil or use regular foil and spray with cooking spray.
+Set aside.

-Melt butter and chocolate together in microwave…use 30 second increments, stirring frequently as to not over heat chocolate…till melted and smooth.
+Melt butter and chocolate together in microwave, using 30 second increments, stirring frequently as to not over heat chocolate until melted and smooth.
 Set aside.

 Combine eggs, vanilla and sugar in large bowl (add a large pinch of salt if using unsalted butter).
 Using mixer, beat on high, scraping a few times, till very light and fluffy, for up to 10 minutes.

 Add chocolate and mix in on low, scraping sides of bowl occasionally.
 Sift flour into bowl and mix till just combined.

 Spoon half of batter into prepared pan.
 Smooth the batter to cover bottom of pan.
 Place the candy bars side by side over batter, cutting the 4th bar into sections to finish covering the batter.
 Top with the rest of the brownie batter and smooth the top.